serodriguez68/deep-learning-cheatsheet/notes/miscellaneous/1-optimizing-cpu-deep-learning-on-intel-processors.md

-# Optimizing CPU deep learning on a Mac
+# Optimizing CPU-based deep learning on Intel Processors

 Making deep learning go faster in the hardware you have is not trivial at all.
 If you can, get a GPU (although that in turn has a lot of configuration challenges).